 Abstract

 The focus of this project is to design a fully autonomous robot that can carry out a search and rescue mission for the IEEE region 5 robotics competition in spring 2016.
 The project is split into two semesters.
 The first semester focuses on the assembly of the robot and developing and testing the individual subsystems of the robot.
 The motion control subsystem has achieved the ability to move in both forward and reverse directions, and perform turns on command.
 It can also automatically stop based on the detection of a barrier.
 The robot has also achieved PID wall following.
-The image processing subsystem has accomplished the ability to recognize different colors and objects as well as execute pan and tilt functions.
+The image processing subsystem has the ability to recognize different colors and objects as well as execute pan and tilt functions.
 The communication driver for the Tiva C is capable of both receiving and transmitting data frames from the imaging system.
 The robotic gripper is now mounted on the prototype build and is capable of closing the gripper and lifting the arm from commands entered into the command interpreter.
 The significance of these accomplishments is it confirms the functionality of individual components and the software’s ability to control and utilize these components.